Lost-Crow23/Tech221_virtualisation/Sparta_App_deployment.md

 <h4>Step 3</h4>

 - `Vagrant destroy` this command destroys your virtual box so we need to create a new one.
-- We use `vagrant up` to make our connection to between the virtual box and vagrant.
+- We use `vagrant up` to make our connection between the virtual box and vagrant.

 <h4>Step 3</h4>